sdiehl/wiwinwlh/tutorial.md

 variables in their signatures, the only way to represent the equivalent dictionary is using ``RankNTypes``.
-In addition a typeclass may also include superclasses which would be included in the typeclass dictionary and parameterized over the same arguments.
+In addition a typeclass may also include superclasses which would be included in the typeclass dictionary and parameterized over the same arguments and an implicit superclass constructor function is created to pull out functions from the superclass for the current monad.

 ```haskell
 data DMonad m = DMonad